Justice Jenkins

 In announcing the appointment Jenkins, Newsom underscored the importance of having a state Supreme Court justice who is “a living, breathing example of the idea that ‘love means love.’”

-A football scholarship brought Jenkins to SCU, where head coach Pat Malley ’53 pointed the defensive back toward a different bench.
+A scholarship brought Jenkins to SCU, where he became a starter on the football team.
+Head coach Pat Malley ’53 pointed the defensive back toward a different bench.
 Malley introduced Jenkins to a few African American lawyers who demonstrated how large an impact he could make in law.
 So, after a brief time playing in the NFL with the Seattle Seahawks, Jenkins enrolled at the University of San Francisco, earning his J.D. in 1980.

 “Over a distinguished career that spans more than four decades, Judge Jenkins has worked at every level of our vaunted legal system: a civil rights attorney, a county prosecutor, a municipal, superior, and a federal court judge,” Newsom said.
 “Now his career culminates in a seat on the California Supreme Court.”